Skip to content

 e.g.

-其他同学都找到了好工作,还在找工作的小王有点眼红。Other classmates of his have found good jobs.
-Xiao Wang is still looking for a job.
+其他同学都找到了好工作,还在找工作的小王有点眼红。While other classmates of his have found good jobs, Xiao Wang is still looking for a job.
 He is a little jealous.

 (Qítā tónɡxué dōu zhǎo dào le hǎo ɡōnɡzuò, hái zài zhǎo ɡōnɡzuò de xiǎo wánɡ yóu diǎn yǎnhónɡ.)